-To accurately convey inspection results, the CPAAOB requests audit firms to inform auditors and others at audited companies of "key points", starting inspection launched in PY2016.

-Moreover, for the purpose of enabling audit and supervisory board members etc. of audited companies to compare inspection results with those for other audited firms and better understand the business administration levels of audit firms, we have published the distribution of overall ratings in d. above since the 2019 Monitoring Report.
+For accurate conveyance of inspection results, the CPAAOB requests audit firms to inform auditors and others at audited companies of "key points," starting inspection launched in PY2016.
+Moreover, for the purpose of enabling audit and supervisory board members etc. of audited companies to compare inspection results with those for other audited firms and better understand the business administration levels of audit firms, the CPAAOB has published the above distribution of overall ratings since the 2019 Monitoring Report.